Taking Faith Home: A Guide for Faith-Filled Conversations

-Taking Faith Home (TFH) is an annual resource that provides a different bulletin insert for each week during the church year.
+Taking Faith Home (TFH) is an annual resource that provides a weekly guide for faith-filled conversations during the church year.
 Here are some of its key features:

 - Based on the Revised Common Lectionary used by many congregations